 How to use fast control function: navigate to first level menu, select desired action (named FC1-FC4).
 In order to select an action turn rotary encoder left or right.
 Then make a short press.
 Action will be executed immediately.

 How to edit variables: go to the third level menu, select desired window and make a short press.
 Attention: not all windows have editable variables; also one window can have several editable variables.
 If the window has an editable variable then after short press Edit mode will be activated and symbol “E” will be displayed in the LCD screen.
 Editable variable will start to blink.
 Change variable value by turning encoder shaft left or right.
 Select next editable variable with a short encoder press and the next editable variable will start to blink.
 When you are happy with the edited settings exit Edit mode with a long press.
-Symbol “E” will disappear.
+Symbol “E” will disappear and symbol “Command sent” will appear shortly in the LCD.
 All variables values presented on current LCD screen will be automatically saved.

 When user activates Fast Control mode or exits Edit mode then new settings will be saved or commands will be executed.
 To indicate this a symbol “Command sent” will be displayed in the LCD screen.
-This symbol and other ones shows possible navigation directions and controller state:
+This symbol and other ones shows possible navigation directions and controller state.
+Also there are symbols which indicate some events, like: Off15 mode is active or alarm exists.

 Controlling SimaCo from Angry Fish application